AlirezaDostmohammadi/namiRa/README.md

+# namiRa

-# namiRa: A manually curated database for microRNAs in cancer
+A manually curated database for microRNAs in cancer.
 This repository contains tools for API access and the visualization of miRNA regulatory networks.